 The Early Years Foundation Stage

 The Early Years foundation Stage (EYFS) begins from birth, then in school from entry to nursery (when children are three or four years old) and finishes at the end of the Reception class (when all the children in the class will be five years old).
 Whilst your child is in the Early Years Foundation Stage, they will experience activities which will help them progress in their development and learning.
-The Development Matters and Early Learning Goals establish expectations for most children to reach by the end of the Reception year.
+The Early Learning Goals establish expectations for most children to reach by the end of the Reception year.
 These goals are organised into seven areas of learning and provide the basis for planning and assessment throughout the EYFS.
 The seven curriculum areas of learning are made up of three prime areas and four specific areas.
 Three Prime Areas:

 Four Specific Areas: